Learning Fair Classifiers with Partially Annotated Group Labels: Confidence-based Group Label Assignment

 \subsection{Theoretical understanding of \ours}

-In this subsection, we provide theoretical understandings of why the random label assignment to low confident samples is better than the vanilla pseudo-label with respect to the \textit{disparity of equalized odds} (DEO) $\Delta$.
+In this subsection, we provide theoretical understandings of why the random label assignment to low confident samples is better than the vanilla pseudo-label (PS) with respect to DEO ($\Delta$).
 We apply each strategy directly on the true group probability $P(A|X, Y)$, \ie, given an ideally trained group classifier.
 Our first theoretical result (Proposition \ref{thm:prop1}) supports that the difference between DEO obtained by our \ours and the underlying DEO is smaller than the difference between the DEO obtained by the vanilla strategy and the underlying DEO.
-In other words, our pseudo-label strategy with the random assignment is a better approximation of the true $P(A|X, Y)$ than the vanilla pseudo-labeling strategy.
+In other words, our PS with the random assignment is a better approximation of the true $P(A|X, Y)$ than the vanilla PS.
 The formal statement is as follows.

 \begin{prop} Assume a binary group $\mathcal{A}=\{0,1\}$.
 Let $\Delta(x,y;f,P)$ be the influence of $x$ on DEO, $\Delta(f,P)$ (abbreviated as $\Delta(x,y)$).
 That is, from $\Delta(f,P) = T(\sum_{x\in \{x|f(x)=1\}} |\Delta(x,y)|)$ where $T(\cdot)$ is the maximum or average over $y$, $\Delta(x,y)$ is defined as follows: { } Let $\widebar P(A|X,Y)$ and $\widehat P(A|X,Y)$ be modified distributions by the vanilla pseudo labeling and \ours, respectively: { } where $0.5\leq\tau \leq1$ is a threshold value.
 Then, we denote $\widebar{P}(X|A,Y)$ and $\widehat{P}(X|A,Y)$ as the distributions induced by $\widebar P(A|X,Y)$ and $\widehat P(A|X,Y)$.
 We also define $\widebar{\Delta}(x,y)\triangleq{\Delta}(x,y;f,\widebar{P})$ and $\widehat{\Delta}(x,y)\triangleq{\Delta}(x,y;f,\widehat{P})$ as the estimations of $\Delta(x,y)$ Then, for any classifier $f$, each $y$ and all $x \in \{x|f(x)=1 \ \ \text{and}\ \ 1-\tau < P(A=1|X=x,Y=y)<\tau \}$, there exists a $\tau$ that satisfies following inequality: